insights

 11. Test, Tweak, Repeat

-Don’t forget A/B testing.
+And don’t underestimate A/B testing.
 It’s one of the most powerful tools for making data-informed design decisions.

 A/B Testing dashboards